Sushi and sashimi are two of Japan’s most popular seafood dishes. But what’s the difference between sushi and sashimi?

 • chirashizushi: a bed of rice with the sushi toppings scattered over it

-Learn how to cook prawns for sushi, make sushi rice, and make dashi soy sauce for serving with all sorts of sushi and sashmi, with Master Sushi Chef Hideo Dekura.
+Now you know how to slice fish for sushi & sashimi, Master Sushi Chef Hideo Dekura will show you how to cook prawns for sushi, make sushi rice, and make dashi soy sauce for serving with all sorts of sushi and sashimi.

 Share page on: